Tokyo vs New York Culture Shocks – A Japanese Traveler’s Perspective

 When I arrived in New York, I found the subway incredibly convenient—but it definitely had a different vibe.
 The trains run 24/7, which is impressive, but the cars felt older, and the platforms weren’t always the cleanest.
 Sometimes I encountered uncomfortable moments—like people asking for money, performing, or playing music loudly from their phones.
 Still, it worked!
 You can get just about anywhere in the city by subway, and that’s something I really appreciated.

-Metro & Train Systems: Tokyo vs NYC
+Metro & Train Systems: Tokyo vs New York

 Tokyo has multiple train companies, but the biggest ones are JR (Japan Railways) and Tokyo Metro.
 Together, they form an intricate network that covers not only Tokyo but much of the surrounding area.
 Everything is hyper-efficient, and trains arrive to the minute.
 Plus, the Shinkansen can take you from Tokyo to Osaka in about 2.5 hours—a dream for long-distance travelers.